 The ideals of stewardship are embedded within Hopi religious practices and social organization, which in turn supports Hopi peoples' connection to the land, their ancestry, efforts of ecological conservation, and the balancing of environmental resources (Bradfield 1973:295; Lomaomvaya and others 2001:11-12; Whiteley 1989:52-60).
 As a form of respect for the natural world, offerings are made when any resource is harvested from Mother Earth.
 The offerings enact the reciprocal relationship Hopi people have with the land, which is fundamentally tied to the commitment they made with the Earth Guardian to act as stewards of the land.
 Properly caring for the earth through traditional practices helps continue the cycle of the earth providing for Hopi and all of humanity.
 As described by Bill Preston, "We pray to all these things that we know that take care of us and this whole world.
 Because of them, this world is in balance."
 Hopi people today harvest plants, minerals, water, and wildlife using knowledge and practices that have been passed down through generations.
-Some resources are harvested according to a seasonal calendar for use in specific contexts, while other resources are harvested based on availability (Ainsworth 1988).
+Some resources are harvested based on availability (Ainsworth 1988).
 Some resources are collected wherever they are found, while other resources are collected from specific places that imbue the resources with significant properties.